Nomad-Nine/AI-Guardrails/README.md

 | GR-Q-006 | Readability Check | Quality |

-To display notebooks in Github, use the [nbviewer](https://nbviewer.org/) or open the files in Github Dev.
+To display notebooks in Github, use the [nbviewer](https://nbviewer.org/) or open the files with github.dev.
 The Red Team notebook is also available at [Google Colab](https://colab.research.google.com/github/Nomad-Nine/AI-Guardrails/blob/main/aiguardrail-redteam.ipynb).